 Learn and sing another popular Christmas song in Ukraine with us: Нова радість стала.

 4. Привіт! [pryvit] – Hi! (informal)

 This is another popular greeting in Ukrainian.
-You can use it with your peers, friends or even some friendly shop assistants.
+You can use it with your peers, friends, or even some friendly shop assistants.
 It’s helpful at any time of the day.
 Listen to it in this romantic song by Lama: